cambridgeltl/MTL-Bioinformatics-2016/README.md

    *Example usage:* python single_task.py 'path/to/dataset' 'path/to/vectorfile'

 **Note:**The experiments in the paper applied the Viterbi algorithm to the outputs.
 Use the --viterbi flag to replicate this.

+**License**
+The code is provided under MIT license and the other materials under Creative Commons Attribution 4.0.